FiligranHQ/xtm-hub/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Screenshots and screen records**
+Add here screenshots & record to help a better understanding of the bug.

 **To Reproduce**
 Steps to reproduce the behavior:

+**Version**

 **Actual behavior**
 A clear and concise description of what happened.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and complete description of what you expected to happen.

 **Additional context**
-Add any other context about the problem here : screeshots, browser, desktop or mobile...
+Add any other context about the problem here : screenshots, browser, desktop or mobile...